 One of the women’s former co-workers confirmed to the Times that she had told him about the incident after it happened.

 The damaging report was released just after the New York premiere of Louis C.K.’s film, “I Love You Daddy,” was canceled.
 In the film, the comedian plays a father whose teenage daughter (Chloe Grace Moretz) seemingly becomes the romantic interest of a much older man.
 After it was released last month, Jezebel and The Mary Sue both described the trailer as “uncomfortable” to watch.

-The comedian’s scheduled Friday appearance on “The Late Show with Stephen Colbert” has also been canceled.
+The comedian’s scheduled Thursday appearance on “The Late Show with Stephen Colbert” was also canceled.
 He has been replaced by William H. Macy, THR reports.

 The source said that one of his female friends claimed the comedian “had come up to her at a comedy club, grabbed her by the back of the neck, leaned into her ear and said, ‘I’m going to fuck you.’”